What is in a day at HOLD-DRC?

-A day at HOLD: Single mothers receive support and training that includes vocational skills with continued community mentoring and support.
-They also receive training that includes prevention of disease, their rights under the Congolese constitution, conflict transformation, environmental stewardship, business management, and how to manage savings & credit based.
-They cultivate leadership skills so they are respected and valued in their communities.
+Single mothers receive integrated training that includes vocational certification with continued community mentoring and support.
+They learn about preventing disease, their rights under the Congolese constitution, conflict transformation, environmental stewardship, business management, and personal finance.
+HOLD's graduates are leaders that are valued in their communities.

 "I don't have trouble buying soap anymore."

 What is so special about soap?
-If a women in Congo says that she can buy soap, she means her basic needs are met.
+If a woman in Congo says that she can buy soap, she means her basic needs are met.
 Her children are fed and she has a roof over her head.
-She is free to buy soap.
+She is then able to buy soap.

 Why reach out to young mothers?